sharocko/help.codecademy.com/proposed/general/troubleshooting-guide.md

 There are a number of things you can try if you are having trouble loading, viewing, or submitting exercises.

 #### Reload the web page
-This takes care of a majority of problems
+This takes care of a majority of problems.

 #### Check your Internet connection.
 We recommend that you have a reasonably fast connection to the internet.
 Any broadband connection, like DSL or cable, should be sufficient.